tomhel/LocaleNumeric/README.md

 - _displayCountry_ - country name
 - _displayVariant_ - variant name
 - _decimalSymbol_ - the decimal symbol
-- _groupSymbol_ - the group symbol (thousand separator)
+- _groupSymbol_ - the group symbol (for example, thousand separator)
 - _minFractionDigits_ - minimum number of fraction digits.
-Used as default by Digits objects.
+Used as default by Digits objects
 - _maxFractionDigits_ - maximum number of fraction digits.
-Used as default by Digits objects.
+Used as default by Digits objects
-- _groupingArray_ - defines how to group/seperate digits.
+- _groupingArray_ - defines how to group/seperate digits
 - _isLeadingDecimalZero_ - have leading decimal zero.
 Example, 0.75 or .75
 - _isAlwaysShowDecimalSymbol_ - always have decimal symbol
 - _negativeNumberFormat_ - negative number format.
 Example, prefix with minus sign -#
 - _positiveNumberFormat_ - positive number format.
+Example, no prefix or suffix, #
 - _zeroNumberFormat_ - zero number format.
+Usually, #
 - _nAn_ - value for not-a-number
 - _infinity_ - value for infinity
-- _roundingMode_ - rounding mode function.
+- _roundingMode_ - rounding mode function
-- _digitArray_ - How to represent the digits 0-9 as text.
+- _digitArray_ - how to represent the digits 0-9 as text

 __returns__ the new locale